LONDON — A Turkish-born law student has been found guilty of a terrorism-related offense in Britain after a rare semi-secret trial.

 Erol Incedal, 26, was found guilty by a jury at a London courthouse of possessing a bomb-making document likely to be useful to a terrorist.
 The jury failed to reach a verdict on the related charge of preparing an act of terrorism with others abroad and Incedal is scheduled to face retrial early next year.

-Prosecutors had sought to have the trial held in secret on national security grounds, a move legal experts said would be unprecedented in a British criminal case.
+Prosecutors had sought to have the trial held in secret on national security grounds.
 After a challenge from media organizations, a judge ruled that some sections should be held in public.
 But a large part of the evidence was heard behind closed doors.

 Incedal was arrested in October, 2013, while traveling in his car near London Bridge.
 Two weeks earlier, police had placed a listening device in his black Mercedes after he was stopped for speeding.